Frequently Asked Questions

 | Variations allowed | No | Yes, with justification |

-Why might my property not qualify for complying development?
+Why might my property not qualify for fast-track approval?

 - Heritage listed property or in a Heritage Conservation Area